oneananda/Software-Architecture-Best-Practices/README.md

 # Software-Architecture-Best-Practices

 Welcome to the **Software-Architecture-Best-Practices** repository!
-This project is dedicated to providing valuable insights and guidance on software architecture.
+This repository is dedicated to providing valuable insights and guidance on software architecture.
 Here, you’ll find best practices, performance suggestions, comparative analyses of different technologies, and a Q&A section addressing common and complex scenarios.

 ## Table of Contents